May 9, 2013

 SSAE, SOC 2 & SOC 3 reporting standards

-SSAE, SOC 2 & SOC 3The last time I wrote about SOC 2 reporting, it was still very new.
-I was still learning about these standards, and as a result, may not have been as exacting as you might have wanted.
+The last time I wrote about SOC 2 reporting, it was still very new.
+I was still learning about these standards, and as a result, may notchart showing ssae, soc 1, soc 2, have been as exact as you might have wanted.
 I also may have been a little hard on SSAE reports.
 And despite my description, there is no SSAE SOC 2 report; SSAE and SOC 2 are different types of audits.

 • SSAE 16 or SOC 1 is basically a replacement for what was known as SAS70.
 With this report, an auditor will evaluate controls as defined by the service provider and offer an opinion.
 Depending on how rigorously the service provider tests, the report may be extremely valuable or not that helpful to the service provider’s customers.

-• SOC 2 and SOC 3 are based around the American Institute of Certified Public Accountants’ Trust Service Principles (TSP) of security, availability, processing integrity, confidentiality and privacy.
+• SOC 2 and SOC 3 are based around the American Institute of Certified Public Accountants’ Trust Service Principles (TSP) of security, availability, processing integrity, confidentiality, and privacy.
 Service providers being audited under SOC 2 and 3 are evaluated against both their own controls and some predefined TSP controls.
-Because of these standards, these reports are, in my opinion and the opinion of others, more likely to be useful.
+Because of these standards, these reports are, in my opinion, and the opinion of others, more likely to be useful.
 Note however, that a service provider is not required to test on all 5 TSPs, so there may be differences even among SOC 2 or 3 reports from different providers.

 • A SOC 2 report contains the auditor’s report and details around the tests performed, the results and an opinion on the controls.
 A SOC 3 report only contains the auditor’s report on whether the controls meet the service criteria established under TSP.
 Which one is better depends on what level of detail a customer needs.